On this page you will find definitions of common knitting terms used in knitting patterns.

 Knitwise

-Inserting the right needle into the front of a stitch from left to right.
+Inserting the working needle into the next stitch as if you intended to for a knit stitch.
+For right-handers, this would be in the front of a stitch going from left to right.

 Live Stitch